- Son of the devoted Stalinist, Paul Robeson

-Robeson advocates an all-out revolution that would topple America's existing social structure and usher in a Communist era.
-“Talk is cheap,” he says.
+Robeson advocated an all-out revolution that would topple America's existing social structure and usher in a Communist era.
+“Talk is cheap,” he said.
 “Revolutions never got made by talking.
 Revolution only happens when large groups of people spontaneously want it.”

-Ultimately, Robeson calls for a form of “economic justice” based on a massive redistribution of wealth; the U.S. government, he says, should spend “hundreds of billions of dollars” to elevate the income of every American earning less than the median income.
+Ultimately, Robeson called for a form of “economic justice” based on a massive redistribution of wealth; the U.S. government, he said, should spend “hundreds of billions of dollars” to elevate the income of every American earning less than the median income.

 In a January 2003 speech, Robeson told an audience of Dartmouth College students that the U.S. was becoming a nation of two separate cultures: one dominated by blacks, the other by “white, Southern Protestants.”
 Calling President Bush “part of a neo-Confederate government geared at destroying the Union,” he drew a parallel between Bush’s strong support among voters in America's southern states, and the fact that Adolph Hitler had been very popular in the southern regions of Germany.

 “The Republican Party has become a Confederate party with a program of ... unrestrained corporate greed, racism, anti-unionism, imperial war, and domestic fear.
 This Republican president has lied to the American people about 9/11, the Iraq war, the ‘war on terror,’ the domestic economy, and home security….
 His Republican Party’s political gangsters have brazenly stolen two national elections by 2.3 million (in 2000) and 3.4 million (in 2004) popular votes.”

 On February 4, 1960, Robeson testified before the House Un-American Activities Committee, chaired by Pennsylvania Democrat Francis Walter.
 Paul Kengor reports: